PlaydateSquad/pd-achievements/README.md

 ## Games

 Check out the [official website](https://playdatesquad.github.io/pd-achievements/) for a list of known games which award Playdate Achievements and integrate with viewers that support the schema.
-If you add Playdate Achievements to your game, open a pull request to add your game to the page.
+If you add Playdate Achievements to your game, [follow our submission guidelines](https://github.com/PlaydateSquad/pd-achievements/blob/gh-pages/README.md) to add your game to the page.

 ## Achievement Viewers